The Launch Market in 2026: Who's Winning, Who's Surviving, and What Comes Next

 The Falcon 9 Problem (That Isn’t Going Away)

 SpaceX’s Falcon 9 remains the benchmark against which every other launch vehicle is measured.
-With a reuse program that has flown boosters over 20 times and a cadence of 90+ launches per year, it has compressed pricing to a level that makes competing on cost nearly impossible for new entrants.
+With a reuse programme that has flown individual boosters over 20 times, a list price of approximately $67M per launch, and a cadence exceeding 130 launches per year by 2024, it has compressed pricing to a level that makes competing on cost nearly impossible for new entrants.

 This isn’t a problem to be solved — it’s a constraint to be designed around.
 Every launch provider that has found a sustainable business model has done so by identifying the specific customer segment that Falcon 9 doesn’t serve well: